Selection of students

 To be accepted at UCU applicants must undergo a selection procedure.
 Each year UCU selects about 225 students from a considerably larger pool of applicants.
 Candidates must fit a general profile and meet a set of minimum requirements regarding their diploma and English proficiency to be accepted.
 The same assessment criteria hold for all students and are applied fairly and impartially.

-Please note: for your application to be considered, all documents, with the exception of the reference letters, must be uploaded by the application deadline.
+Please note: for your application to be considered, all documents, including proof of your English proficiency and your reference letters, must be uploaded by the application deadline.
+Your English proficiency results need to be in form of an official certificate or you need to authorize UCU to verify your results online.
 Incomplete applications cannot be considered and will be rendered inactive.